 Rückerstraße 8, 9, 10

-Berlin Cosmopolitan School (BCS) is an international, non-profit school with a focus on sciences, music and dance.
-The school offers Kindergarten and Preschool as well as Primary and Secondary School (German: Gymnasium).
+Berlin Cosmopolitan School (BCS) is an international, non-profit school with a focus on maths and sciences as well as music and dance.
+The school offers Kindergarten through Secondary School (Gymnasium).
 The Kindergarten and Preschool were founded in 2004, the Primary School in 2007, and Secondary in 2009.
 BCS, with its two campuses, is located in the center of the city known as Berlin Mitte, a quiet area between Alexanderplatz, Monbijou Park, Hackescher Markt & Prenzlauer Berg.
-Approximately 600 students from over 44 countries are enrolled at BCS.
+Approximately 850 students from over 44 countries are enrolled at BCS.

 At BCS students are encouraged to become active and responsible world citizens.
 This includes strong academics and multilingualism as well as the development of social and intercultural skills.
 An individual education together with a good academic, emotional, and physical balance are top priorities at BCS.
 Students are prepared for the future by providing them with a solid foundation of interdisciplinary knowledge and skills, as well as different methods of learning.
 At BCS students become life long learners, who gain the knowledge and skills necessary to adjust and succeed in an ever-changing world.

 BCS implements the Berlin State Curriculum and as an International Baccalaureate World School, the IB Primary Years Programme (PYP) and the IB Diploma Programme (IB DP) are followed.
 At the end of 10th grade students may graduate with the Mittlerer Schulabschluss (MSA) – the Berlin middle school degree.
-After the 12th grade students may graduate with an IB Diploma and the German Abitur.
+After the 12th grade students may graduate with an IB Diploma or the Bilingual Abitur.

-The curriculum for the upper Secondary School level at BCS is bilingual, in English and German.
-Students have the opportunity to graduate with an IB DP bilingual diploma if they successfully complete an upper secondary literature course in both German and English.
+The curriculum for the Secondary School level at BCS is bilingual, in English and German.
+Students have the opportunity to graduate with an IB DP bilingual diploma if they successfully complete an Upper Secondary literature course in both German and English.
 As well, students have the opportunity to study French and Spanish as a second or third foreign language.

 Secondary School Faculty